senseiwells/FakePlayers/README.md

 - The `spawn` subcommand spawns the specified puppet at either a specified position or the position of the command executor if the position is not specified.

-Once a player has joined the world we can make the player leave by running the following command:
+Once a player has joined the world, we can make the player leave by running the following command:
 ```
 /puppet <player> leave
 ```